 4.b.
 Are students remaining enrolled in school across school years?

-Exceeds Standard: ☐ At least 90 percent of students remained enrolled in school from the previous school year.
-Meets Standard: ☐ 70 percent to 89 percent of students remained enrolled in school from the previous school year.
-Does Not Meet Standard: ☐ 50 percent to 69 percent of students remained enrolled in school from the previous school year.
-Falls Far Below Standard: ☐ Less than 50 percent of students remained enrolled in school from the previous school year.
+□ At least 90 percent of students remained enrolled in school from the previous school year.

+70 percent to 89 percent of students remained enrolled in school from the previous school year.

+50 percent to 69 percent of students remained enrolled in school from the previous school year.

+Less than 50 percent of students remained enrolled in school from the previous school year.

+APPENDIX C:

-APPENDIX C: ACADEMIC PERFORMANCE INTERVENTIONS14
+ACADEMIC PERFORMANCE INTERVENTIONS

-14 For purposes of periodic and five-year interval reviews, the academic framework will be applied as displayed.
+&lt;sup>13 For purposes of periodic and five-year interval reviews, the academic framework will be applied as displayed.
 This display in no way precludes the Board from making determinations of academic performance at other times or from assigning interventions, including when the Board makes decisions related to a charter holder's financial and/or operational performance.